Leopoldov95/Leopoldov95/README.md

 <h3 align="left">💻 My Projects</h3>

 - 👨‍💻 My Portfolio [https://leovportfolio.netlify.app/](https://leovportfolio.netlify.app/)
-- 🚲 [Bicycle MERN Ecommerce](https://leocycles.netlify.app/) A Bicycle Ecommerce wesbite
+- 🚲 [Bicycle MERN Ecommerce](https://leocycles.netlify.app/) A full stack ecommerce website created using the MERN stack and CRUD operations
-- 📱 [Pokedex](https://reactjsnationaldex.netlify.app/) A React Pokedex that shows ALL current Pokemon and Info
+- 📱 [Pokedex](https://reactjsnationaldex.netlify.app/) A React Pokedex that shows ALL current Pokemon and Info by gathering data from an API
-- 🌤 [Weather App](https://modernweatherapp.netlify.app/) A Weather App that allows you to look for current and forecast weather at any location in the world
+- 🌤 [Weather App](https://modernweatherapp.netlify.app/) A Weather App that allows you to look for current and forecast weather at any location in the world by communicating with a weather API and has a built in map
-- 🎲 [Qwixx](https://qwixxjs.netlify.app/) A 2 to 4 player luck & strategy dice game
+- 🎲 [Qwixx](https://qwixxjs.netlify.app/) A 2 to 4 player luck & strategy dice game created using Javascript and SASS
-- 🍷 [Tonne Winery](https://tonne-winery-project.netlify.app/) A full website for a winery
+- 🍷 [Tonne Winery](https://tonne-winery-project.netlify.app/) A full website for a winery created using HTML and SASS
 - 🧑‍💻 Looking forward to being a valuable member of your team.

 <h3 align="left">🖥 Languages and Tools</h3>